 Throughout this guideline, the term “healthy pregnant women” is used to describe pregnant women and adolescent girls who have no identified risk factors for themselves or their babies, and who otherwise appear healthy.

-list of recommendations on intrapartum care for a positive childbirth experience: Respectful maternity care – refers to care organized for and provided to all women in a manner that maintains their dignity, privacy and confidentiality, ensures freedom from harm and mistreatment, and enables informed choice and continuous support during labor and childbirth – is recommended.
+Here is a list of recommendations on intrapartum care for a positive childbirth experience: Respectful maternity care – refers to care organized for and provided to all women in a manner that maintains their dignity, privacy, and confidentiality, ensures freedom from harm and mistreatment, and enables informed choice and continuous support during labor and childbirth – is recommended.

 Effective communication between maternity care providers and women in labor, using simple and culturally acceptable methods, is recommended.

 A companion of choice is recommended for all women throughout labor and childbirth.

 Midwife-led continuity-of-care models, in which a known midwife or small group of known midwives supports a woman throughout the antenatal, intrapartum, and postnatal continuum, are recommended for pregnant women in settings with well-functioning midwifery programs.